 Using the Rules to Your Advantage

-In years where your income is high and you have no capital loss to carry forward, you can intentionally sell investments that may be down in value so you can realize the capital loss for tax reasons.
+In years where your income is high and you have no capital loss to carry forward, you can intentionally sell investments that may be down in value to realize the capital loss for tax reasons.

-If you have capital losses that are being carried forward, you might want to avoid realizing gains and use those capital losses to gradually offset ordinary income—such as your wage earnings from employment.
+If you have capital losses to carry forward, you might want to avoid realizing the gains and use them to offset ordinary income over time—such as your wage earnings from employment.
 This means you'll have to choose tax-efficient investments in your non-retirement accounts.
 Your best choices will be tax-managed funds or index funds.

 Protect Your Retirement Income

-You'll have to know the current tax rates to use these rules, and you'll want to do a tax projection each year before the end of the year so you know where you stand and what you need to do.
-A tax projection is a rough-draft tax return that estimates everything you think will show up on your tax return.
+You'll have to know the current tax rates to use these rules.
+You'll also want to make a tax projection each year before the end of the year, so you know where you stand and what you need to do.
+A tax projection is a rough-draft tax return that estimates everything you think will appear on your tax return.

-By using an investment approach that consistently pays attention to taxes, you can potentially keep more of what you earn and thus increase your after-tax retirement income.
-One possible way to do this is to rearrange investments in such a way that you own more interest income-producing investments (like bonds and bond funds) inside your retirement accounts and more capital gains-producing (like stocks and stock-index funds) investments inside non-retirement accounts.
+By using an investment approach that always pays attention to taxes, you can work to keep more of what you earn and increase your after-tax retirement income.
+One way you could do this is to rearrange your portfolio so that you own more assets that produce income (like bonds and bond funds) inside your retirement accounts.
+Then, allocate more that produce capital gains (like stocks and stock-index funds) inside your non-retirement accounts.